joyent/conch-api/docs/modules/Conch::Controller::DeviceLocation.md

 ## get

-Retrieves location data for the current device.
+Retrieves location data for the current device.  **Note:** This information is not considered to be canonical if the device is in the 'production' phase or later.

 Response uses the DeviceLocation json schema.